Find A Speaker

 - Books include Towards the "Other America": Anti-Racist Resources for White People Taking Action for Black Lives Matter

-- Supports white students and faculty to become aware of racism, move past guilt and shame, and act with love and courage.
+- Supports students and faculty to become effective allies for justice, move past guilt and confusion, and act with love and courage

 Award Winning Performance Artist, Poet and Scholar